Best VEChain Wallets: Top 4 Safe Places to Store your VET

 - Don't use Knockoffs: There is a reason why we gave you a list of the best VeChain wallets and this is because these are the ones that have the best reputation among the community.
 One of the quickest ways in which you can lose your coins is if you start using wallets that have not been officially endorsed by the VeChain foundation.

-- Silence is Golden: Something that you should not be doing if you have a lot of easily transferable and untraceable assets is let people know that you have it.
+- Silence is Golden: Something that you should not be doing if you have a lot of easily transferable and untraceable assets is letting people know that you have it.
 This is why it is important to keep on the down-low about your cryptocurrency investments.
 There have been a number of incidents when people were threatened with physical violence if they did not give up their cryptocurrency wallet passwords.
 So, just HODL your VET in private and suppress the urge to tell everyone.

 You could perhaps also make use of more than one wallet for different purposes.
 For example, you could buy a hardware wallet for storing the VET that you want to hold for the long term.
 You can store a smaller balance on the VeChain Thor wallet for your daily transaction requirements.

-Because of the recent switch to the VeChain mainnet there aren’t a lot of VET wallets to choose from, but those that are available are solid choices.
 Whether you’re looking to use your coins on the go in a mobile wallet, prefer the more solid interface of a desktop wallet, or need the security of a hardware wallet, you’ll find a VeChain wallet that suits your needs.